 Figure 1.
 A map showing hunted chamois in the Ticino canton between 1992 and 2018.
 Different colours represent the seven districts where animals were hunted (red: Leventina,yellow: Blenio, light green: Vallemaggia, purple: Locarno, olive: Riviera, blue: Bellinzona, pink: Lugano).
 A dot represents the capture location of at least one chamois with a resolution of 1 km2.
 Blue squares indicate the location of meteorological stations in the canton and the blue square with a red dot represents the station where the weather data for this study was taken from.
 Adapted from Ioset (2020).

+WHAT THE F…?

 Weather data